Attractions in Mallorca

 RIDE THE ANTIQUE TRAIN

-An absolute family favourite attraction in Palma, is the antique train that departs from the train station in Placa d’Espanya.
+An absolute family favorite attraction in Palma, is the antique train that departs from the train station in Placa d’Espanya.
 The train is still in its original condition from 1921 when it was first inaugurated, in order to connect Palma and Sóller, which was two of the most important trading areas of the island.
 Enjoy an hour of nostalgia as the old mahogany cars bumps through the scenic and beautiful landscapes of Tramuntana till you reach the heart of Sóller.
-From Sóller, you can can take the old tram down to the holiday destination of Port de Sóller, a picturesque and charming harbour area in a beautiful cove.
+From Sóller, you can can take the old tram down to the holiday destination of Port de Sóller, a picturesque and charming harbor area in a beautiful cove.
 Enjoy a lunch in one of the great restaurants in Sóller or Port de Sóller and do a little sightseeing before returning to Palma.

 The Arabian baths, also known as “Banys Arabs”, is an interesting sight in the heart of Palma’s old town and a popular tourist attraction.
 This place used to belong to a Arabian nobleman, and exhibits life of the most wealthy people in Palma during the Moorish dominance on the island.

-CONVENT DE SANT FRANSESC
+CONVENT OF SANT FRANCESC